On the Regulary of Reaction Systems: Applications

 Consider the following susceptible-infected-recovered (SIR) epidemic model \cite{GBK14} in terms of the following reaction network:

-where respectively, species $S$ stands for the susceptible, $I$ the infected, and $R$ the recovered compartment of individuals; $\beta_s$ and $\beta_i$ are the birth rates of susceptibles and infected individuals; $\gamma_s$, $\gamma_i$, and $\gamma_r$ are the death rates of susceptibles, infected individuals as well as recovered individuals; $\kappa_{si}$ is the infection rate, $\kappa_{rs}$ is the recovery rate, and $\kappa_{rs}$ is rate that a recovered individual loses immunity and immediately becomes susceptible again.
-It is easy to verify that this reaction network is $(1,1,1)$-endotactic with since total molecule counts of species will \emph{not} increase through any of the remaining reactions.
-Assume low population size.
-Then the SIR contact process incorporating stochasticity induced by low population size can be modelled as a stochastic mass-action system.
-By Corollary~\ref{cor:endotactic-non-explosive}, this stochastic SIR model is non-explosive regardless of the choice of the positive rate constants.
+where respectively, species $S$ stands for the susceptible, $I$ the infected, and $R$ the recovered compartment of individuals; $\beta_s$ and $\beta_i$ are the birth rates of susceptibles and infected individuals; $\gamma_s$, $\gamma_i$, and $\gamma_r$ are the death rates of susceptibles, infected individuals, as well as recovered individuals; $\kappa_{si}$ is the infection rate, {$\kappa_{ir}$} is the recovery rate, and $\kappa_{rs}$ is the rate that a recovered individual loses immunity and immediately becomes susceptible again. {It is noteworthy that the growth rate is assumed to be constant as a consequence of demographics taken into consideration in epidemic models \cite{H20}.} {Since the total molecule counts of species will \emph{not} increase through any of second-order reactions, it follows from Theorem~\ref{thm:1st-order-regularity}(i) that this SIR model as a mass-action system is regular independently of the choice of the positive rate constants.}